ches00/ches00.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently a Master's student at POSTECH, advised by Prof. [Seung-Hwan Baek](https://www.shbaek.com/) in the [Computer Graphics Lab](https://cg.postech.ac.kr).
+Hi, I am currently a first-year PhD student at POSTECH, advised by Prof. [Seung-Hwan Baek](https://www.shbaek.com/) in the [Computer Graphics Lab](https://cg.postech.ac.kr).
 My interests lie in computer graphics, computer vision, optics, and metasurfaces.
 My research aims to co-design optical hardware and downstream vision software through an end-to-end optimization.
 I believe I can contribute to exploring next-generation cameras, lenses, displays, and sensing technologies for smart devices, autonomous vehicles and VR/AR.

 I received my Bachelor's degree in Computer Science and Engineering from POSTECH with magna cum laude honors.
 During my undergraduate studies, I acquired knowledge in system hacking and participated in the DEFCON 2019 finals as a member of the Hacking Club PLUS.
 Additionally, I am an avid gamer; I enjoy video games on Xbox that feature impressive graphics and storytelling, such as Hades, Baldur's Gate, The Witcher, Assassin's Creed, and the Diablo series.